-Abstract.
-We propose efficient preconditioning algorithms for an eigenvalue problem arising in quantum physics, namely the computation of a few interior eigenvalues and their associated eigenvectors for the largest sparse real and symmetric indefinite matrices of the Anderson model of localization.
+We propose efficient preconditioning algorithms for an eigenvalue problem arising in quantum physics, namely the computation of a few interior eigenvalues and their associated eigenvectors for large-scale sparse real and symmetric indefinite matrices of the Anderson model of localization.
 We compare the Lanczos algorithm in the 1987 implementation by Cullum and Willoughby with the shift-and-invert techniques in the implicitly restarted Lanczos method and in the Jacobi-Davidson method.
-Our preconditioning approaches for the shift-and-invert symmetric indefinite linear system are based on maximum weighted matchings and algebraic multilevel incomplete LDL^T factorizations.
+Our preconditioning approaches for the shift-and-invert symmetric indefinite linear system are based on maximum weighted matchings and algebraic multilevel incomplete $LDL^T$ factorizations.
 These techniques can be seen as a complement to the alternative idea of using more complete pivoting techniques for the highly ill-conditioned symmetric indefinite Anderson matrices.
 We demonstrate the effectiveness and the numerical accuracy of these algorithms.
-Our numerical examples reveal that recent algebraic multilevel preconditioning solvers can accelerative the computation of a large-scale eigenvalue problem corresponding to the Anderson model of localization by several orders of magnitude.
+Our numerical examples reveal that recent algebraic multilevel preconditioning solvers can accelerate the computation of a large-scale eigenvalue problem corresponding to the Anderson model of localization by several orders of magnitude.

-Key words.
-Anderson model of localization, large-scale eigenvalue problem, Lanczos algorithm, Jacobi-Davidson algorithm, Cullum-Willoughby implementation, symmetric indefinite matrix, multilevel-preconditioning, maximum weighted matching
+keywords.
+Anderson model of localization, large-scale eigenvalue problem, Lanczos algorithm, Jacobi-Davidson algorithm, Cullum-Willoughby implementation, symmetric indefinite matrix, multilevel preconditioning, maximum weighted matching

-AMS subject classifications.
+AMS.
 65F15, 65F50, 82B44, 65F10, 65F05, 05C85

+1 Introduction

-1. Introduction.
-One of the hardest challenges in modern eigenvalue computation is the numerical solution of large-scale eigenvalue problems, in particular those arising from quantum physics such as, e.g., the Anderson model of localization (see Section 3 for details).
-Typically, these problems require the computation of some eigenvalues and -vectors for systems which have up to several million unknowns due to their high spatial dimensions.
-Furthermore, their underlying structure involves random perturbations of matrix elements which invalidates simple preconditioning appraoches based on the graph of the matrices.
+One of the hardest challenges in modern eigenvalue computation is the numerical solution of large-scale eigenvalue problems, in particular those arising from quantum physics such as, e.g., the Anderson model of localization (see section 3 for details).
+Typically, these problems require the computation of some eigenvalues and eigenvectors for systems which have up to several million unknowns due to their high spatial dimensions.
+Furthermore, their underlying structure involves random perturbations of matrix elements which invalidates simple preconditioning approaches based on the graph of the matrices.
 Moreover, one is often interested in finding some eigenvalues and associated eigenvectors in the interior of the spectrum.
-The classical Lanczos approach [51] has lead to eigenvalue algorithms [16,17] that are in principle able to compute these eigenvalues using only a small amount of memory.
-More recent work on implicitly started Lanczos techniques [42, 43] has accelerated these methods significantly, yet to be fast one needs to combine this approach with shift-and-invert techniques, i. e. in every step one has to solve a shifted system of type $A - \sigma I$, where σ is a shift near the desired eigenvalues and $A \in \mathbb{R}^{n,n}$, $A = A^T$ is the associated matrix.
-In general shift-and-invert techniques converge rather quickly which is inline with the theory [51].
-Still, an efficient solver is required to solve systems $(A - \sigma I)x = b$ efficiently with respect to time and memory.
-While implicitly restarted Lanczos techniques [42, 43] usually require to solve the system $(A - \sigma I)x = b$ to maximum precision and thus are mainly suited for sparse direct
+The classical Lanczos approach [53] has led to eigenvalue algorithms [18, 19] that are, in principle, able to compute these eigenvalues using only a small amount of memory.
+More recent work on implicitly restarted Lanczos techniques [44] has accelerated these methods significantly, yet to be fast one needs to combine this approach with